 Acheulean sites were generally in valley bottoms or wetlands; they were terrain specialists, living in the riverine forests that traversed the plains.
 Acheulean tools are associated with Homo ergaster, erectus, and archaic sapiens, thus representing a tool type that spanned almost 1.5 million years of human evolution and three species of hominid.
 We classify the culture of the archaics as broadly within the Early Stone Age.
 The favorite implement was the hand ax, a technology that had existed virtually unchanged for the previous million years.
 Hand axes were in widespread use from Africa to southern Europe and as far east as India, indicating a widespread sharing of a basic knowledge.
 We believe that these large bifacial axes were handheld and were probably used as a butchering tool.
-(142)
+(In the Footsteps of Eve)

 Primitive humans who inhabited the coast of South Africa 165,000 years ago and lived on a diet rich in shellfish could be the original ancestors of everyone alive today, a study suggests.
 The people who lived in high caves at Pinnacle Point, overlooking the Indian Ocean near Mossel Bay, harvested and cooked mussels, used red pigment from ground rocks as a form of make-up and made tiny, bladed tools.
 Experts say they are very likely to be the ancestors of Homo sapiens, the anatomically modern human species which migrated across the world.